 Chapter 2:

-Flygirl In The Dungeon
+Flygirl In The Hole

-The first floor of the dungeon stretched out in front of Uatchita.
-The torches lining its walls threw flickering shadows onto the rough stone and gave a vague impression of the morose wooden beams holding up the ceiling as she limped along.
 In ancient times, this place used to be a mine.
 The desert nomads who had first found gold within the mountain settled down next to it and founded the settlement of Mul, which quickly grew into one one the biggest cities on the eastern continent.
 As the town prospered, rival miners would dig deeper and deeper in search of riches, until one fateful day, one of them uncovered a magical gemstone banished deep within the rocks.
-Upon being struck, the evil spirits contained within it descended upon the mine and rendered it unexplorable to anyone but the most seasoned adventurers- at least according to the legends that had made up Uatchita's history lessons at the academy.
+Upon being struck, the evil spirits contained within it descended upon the mine and rendered it unexplorable to anyone but the most cunning adventurers- at least according to the legends that had made up Uatchita's history lessons in school.

 Uatchita knocked on a door near the stairs to the second floor.